 1. Cord, twine, or rope dispenser (depending on thickness)

 Attach a dowel to a wooden disc or piece of scrap wood, and you have a handy dispenser and organizer for spools of twine and similar materials.
-(You can also use a similar basic design to make a drop spindle, if you're interested in spinning your own fibers.)
+(You can use a similar basic design to make a drop spindle, if you're interested in spinning your own fibers.)

 2. Hanging, drape, or tablecloth weight